What Is Elder Law vs. Estate Planning?

 - Public benefits available to help pay for care, such as Medicare and Medicaid

-Green started practicing elder law through her earlier work as an estate planning attorney.
-As previous estate plan clients experienced illness or disability, their estate would be significantly reduced or eliminated through medical or personal care expenses.
-“Clients would come and say, for example, ‘I’m not going to have an estate since my spouse had a stroke,’” Green says.
-To assist these clients in their new situation, Green broadened her practice from estate planning to elder law issues in public benefits and care.
+“Clients would come and say, for example, ‘I’m not going to have an estate since my spouse had a stroke,'” Green says.
+To assist these clients in their new situation, Green broadened her practice from estate planning to elder law, including public benefits and care.
 The two areas of law often work together.

 What Is Estate Planning?

-A living trust is an alternative method of transferring assets to beneficiaries that avoids the probate process.
+A living trust is an alternative to probate that transfers assets to beneficiaries.
 When you create a trust, you’re called the “grantor.”
-As grantor, you put assets in the trust (through transfer or deed, for example).
-When you pass away, control of the trust passes to a trustee.
+As the grantor, you transfer assets into the trust.
+Upon your death, control of the trust passes to a trustee.
+The trustee oversees trust administration, including the distribution of assets to your beneficiaries.

 End-of-Life Planning in Your Estate Plan